Novicell/frontend-packages/packages/vue/breadcrumb/README.md

 A quick demo is available [on codepen](https://codepen.io/Novicell/pen/ExNPRoN "codepen.io").

 ## How to use
 The breadcrumb Vue component can be used in both a browser environment and a self-built single file component.
+If you are using Vue, you will obviously have to configure Vue Router also.

 ### Single File Component
 To install the component in your project, run the command: